Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Product Carbon Footprint Analyst

-Life Cycle Assessment (LCA) is a standardized methodology that analyzes the environmental impacts of a product or system from the extraction of raw materials to its final disposal.
-In construction, LCA considers all phases of a building or infrastructure: manufacturing, transportation, assembly, use, maintenance, and end of life.
+Life Cycle Assessment (LCA) is a standardised methodology that evaluates the environmental impacts of a product or system by considering all the stages of its cycle.
+Applied to construction, it covers the manufacture of products, transport, installation on site, use and maintenance, and the demolition or end of life of the building.

-Moreover, the methodology helps technical teams prioritize improvements in materials, construction processes, and maintenance strategies that lead to measurable reductions in environmental footprint.
+That is why LCA helps technical teams to prioritise improvements in materials, construction solutions and maintenance strategies that generate measurable reductions, not just estimated ones.

-What are the phases of an LCA in a construction project?
+What are the phases of LCA in a construction project?

-1. Goal and scope definition: The purpose of the study, the functional unit (for example, “1 m² of façade over 50 years”), and the system boundaries (“cradle-to-gate,” “cradle-to-grave,” or “cradle-to-cradle”) are established.
-This phase lays the foundation for the analysis and determines the validity of its results.
+1. Goal and scope definition: the purpose of the study is set, along with the functional unit (for example, 1 m² of façade over 50 years) and the system boundaries (cradle-to-gate, cradle-to-grave or cradle-to-cradle).

-3. Life Cycle Impact Assessment (LCIA): The inventory data are converted into environmental indicators such as global warming potential (kg CO₂ eq), resource depletion, water pollution, or soil acidification.
+3. Impact assessment (LCIA): the inventory data is translated into environmental indicators such as global warming potential (kg CO₂ eq), resource depletion or acidification.
+This is the life cycle impact assessment.

-4. Interpretation: Critical points are analyzed, alternatives are compared, and specific improvements are proposed.
-In real projects, this can mean replacing a high-impact material or redesigning a component to extend its service life.
+4. Interpretation of results: critical points are identified, alternatives are compared and concrete improvements are proposed, for example replacing a high-impact material or redesigning an element to extend its service life.

 What types of scope are used in construction?

-• Cradle-to-gate: Covers the process from raw-material extraction to the product leaving the factory.
-Commonly used to compare materials or components.
+• Cradle-to-gate: from raw material extraction to the product leaving the factory (modules A1-A3).
+Used to compare materials or components.

-• Cradle-to-grave: Includes use, maintenance, and end-of-life phases.
-The most appropriate approach for assessing complete buildings.
+• Cradle-to-grave: incorporates transport, use, maintenance and end of life.
+This is the appropriate approach for assessing complete buildings.

-• Cradle-to-cradle: Adds the reuse or recycling of materials, aligning the analysis with circular-economy principles.
+• Cradle-to-cradle: adds the reuse or recycling of materials (module D), aligning with the principles of the circular economy.

-Choosing the right scope is essential.
-A cradle-to-gate study may help in procurement decisions, but only cradle-to-grave or cradle-to-cradle analyses reveal the true impact of the entire building life cycle.
+A cradle-to-gate analysis is useful for procurement decisions, but only a cradle-to-grave or cradle-to-cradle study reflects the real impact of the building's full cycle.

-Which indicators are analyzed in a building’s Life Cycle Assessment?
+Which indicators are analysed in a building's LCA?

 The most relevant impact categories in construction include:

-• Climate change (kg CO₂ eq): Emissions associated with energy and material use.
+• Climate change (kg CO₂ eq): emissions associated with the use of energy and materials.

-• Eutrophication and acidification: Pollution affecting soil and water bodies.
+• Eutrophication and acidification: pollution of soil and water.

-• Water and energy consumption: Key indicators of efficiency.
+• Water and primary energy consumption: key efficiency indicators.

 How is LCA applied to a real project?